Skip to main content

 Spas

-A yogurt soup made with matsoni (Armenian yogurt), rice or wheat, and herbs like cilantro and mint.
-It can be served hot or cold depending on the season.
+A yogurt soup of matsoni, rice or wheat, and herbs like cilantro and mint, served hot or cold depending on the time of year.

 Allergens: